NON-STATE ACTORS IN EDUCATION

 Licence: See Multi-level regulations.

-Water, sanitation and hygiene (WASH): Institutions must comply with the general sanitary-hygienic norms in order to be granted an operation permit.
+Water, sanitation and hygiene (WASH): Institutions must comply with the general health and safety standards in order to be granted an operational permit.

 Financial operation